miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 metaphors you want to mix in.

 I don't think I'll ever rival the light touch and long reach of ARM, but maybe Pipulate could be a little pinky toe.
+I think I know what I want to do today.

 ---